Second-order optimisation strategies for neural network quantum states: Optimisation within a Variational Monte Carlo framework

 The results clearly indicate that improving the direction of the parameter update (or increasing $N_{\mathrm{MR}}$) has two key effects.
 First, the oscillations in the energy estimate during the minimisation process are substantially reduced.
-Even for $A=2$ (top panel), where the oscillations were relatively small, increasing $N_{\mathrm{MR}}$ leads to substantially reduced oscillations in the energy predictions.
-For $4$ particles (bottom panel), QN-KFAC, which corresponds to the $N_{\mathrm{MR}}=0$ line, has relatively large oscillations in energy, of order $0.1$ in HO units.
+Even for $A=2$ (top left panel), where the oscillations were relatively small, increasing $N_{\mathrm{MR}}$ leads to substantially reduced oscillations in the energy predictions.
+For $4$ particles (bottom left panel), QN-KFAC, which corresponds to the $N_{\mathrm{MR}}=0$ line, has relatively large oscillations in energy, of order $0.1$ in HO units.
 When $N_{\mathrm{MR}}$ increases to $5$, the oscillations are reduced by about a factor of $2$.
 A further increase up to $N_{\mathrm{MR}}=50$ shows minor oscillations, to less than about $0.03$ in HO units.
 Second, the convergence in the late stages of the optimisation is considerably faster.
 For $A=2$, QN-KFAC only converges to the CI result at around the $1000^\text{th}$ epoch.
 When the MINRES solver performs more than $25$ iterations per epoch, the optimisation process reaches the CI value in~$\approx 120$ iterations.
 In the $4$-particle case, the improvement is more dramatic.
 QN-KFAC plateaus, but does not converge, at the $1000^\text{th}$ epoch.
 Increasing $N_{\mathrm{MR}}$, a more transparent convergence pattern appears and, for $N_{\mathrm{MR}}=50$, about $400$ epochs are enough to reach the minimum.
 We stress that the characteristically slow approach to the minimum was a major drawback of the QN-KFAC proposal.

 Overall, we observe that improving the quality of the direction of $\delta_n$ substantially impact the performances.
 Comparing the $A=2$ and $A=4$ cases, we see that the number of MINRES iterations necessary to reach optimal convergence is larger as $A$ increases.
-This supports our previous theoretical analysis expecting KFAC to be less and less well motivated as $A$ increases.
+This is further supported by the top right and top left panels of Fig.~4 which illustrate that, both in the early and late stages of the optimisation, the number of MINRES iterations necessary to reach an optimal convergence increases with $A$.
+This confirms our previous theoretical analysis expecting KFAC to be less and less well motivated as $A$ increases.
 In practice, we find that setting $N_{\mathrm{MR}} = 50$ is sufficient for any case where a stable convergence is reached.